 How will school staff support my child?

-If you wish to contact the school SENDCO please do so through the school email address and it will be forwarded to Natalie Baker.
+If you wish to contact the school SENDCO please do so through the school email address and it will be forwarded to Jo Latham.
 Alternatively, you may wish to call the school on 01934 822867 to speak to her directly.

 What do I do if I think my child has child has additional needs?